+Employ the Death Strategy and you'll kill your organization's reputation by destroying the public's trust.
 The real-world business costs of operating with a crisis-damaged reputation are guaranteed to get the attention of any CEO or CFO.
-To measure them, we suggest they look right on the bottom line.
+To measure them, we suggest they look right at the bottom line.

-When a company must constantly struggle to overcome a poor or negative reputation, then, over the long term, it will be condemned to spending more to accomplish less than its competitors.
-Winning new customers will cost more, and so its marketing costs will be higher.
-Recruiting the best employees will cost more.
+When a healthcare organization must constantly struggle to overcome a poor or negative reputation, over the long term, it will be condemned to spending more to accomplish less than its competitors.
+Winning new patients will cost more, and so its marketing costs will be higher.
+Recruiting the best doctors, nurses and staff will cost more.
 Financing costs will be higher.
 Getting community or public support to expand (or in some cases, even continue) operations will cost more.
 Governmental or regulatory compliance will cost more.
 Legal bills will probably cost more.
 And on and on.
-Nearly every aspect of the business's or organization's activities will have higher costs embedded in them.
+Nearly every aspect of a healthcare organization's activities will have higher costs embedded in them.
 Following a damaging bad-news episode, every little controversy becomes protracted, more painful, more costly.
 There's something called "distraction cost."
-When management is consumed by putting out fires, they're not growing the business.
-In business school, that's called opportunity cost, and it's lost.
+When management is consumed by putting out fires, they're not focused on the core mission.
+That's called opportunity cost, and it's lost. ■